 Standard Deviation is a statistical measurement that is applied to the annual rate of return of an investment to measure the investment's volatility.
 Sharpe Ratio is a statistical measure of risk-adjusted return calculated as an investment's excess return per unit of standard deviation.
-The Efficient Frontier is the set of optimal portfolios that lie below the efficient frontier are sub-optimal because they do not provide enough return for the level of risk.
+The Efficient Frontier is the set of optimal portfolios that offer the highest expected return for a defined level of risk or the lowest risk for a given level of expected return.
+Portfolios that lie below the efficient frontier are sub-optimal because they do not provide enough return for the level of risk.